CSCI-441-FALL-TEAM-A/Sync/README.md

 ## Location Management<br/>

-Operations to manager locations in the Sync system, including creating, reading, updating, and deleting locations.<br/>
+Operations to manage locations in the Sync system, including creating, reading, updating, and deleting locations.<br/>
    -Endpoint: `/api/locations/:id`<br/>
    -Method: `GET`<br/>
    -Description: Gets the details of the location by id.<br/>